wpendl99/.github/profile/essentials/startUp/startUp.md

 1. Design
 1. HTML and CSS
 1. JavaScript
-1. Web service with database support
+1. Web service with, database, authentication, and WebSocket support
-1. WebSocket and PWA
+1. React

 If you would like, grab a class peer and join forces using pair programming techniques.
 Your creative energy will help motivate each other when the nights get long.